1. Chair’s Statement and overview of the performance report

-I am pleased to present the third annual report and accounts for the Scottish Commission on Social Security (SCoSS), covering the financial year 2021-2022.
+We are pleased to present the fourth annual report and accounts for the Scottish Commission on Social Security (SCoSS) for the financial year 2022-23.

-Our accounts demonstrate that SCoSS is continuing to spend public money in an effective and responsible manner that is bringing about positive change for those who receive social security assistance.
+Our annual report and accounts for 2022-23 demonstrate that SCoSS is utilising the public monies we are allocated in an effective and responsible manner that is achieving best value and bringing about positive change for those who receive social security assistance.

 The SCoSS Board has reviewed this report and is satisfied that it provides an accurate account of its work and finances over the period.